 This process is not only time-consuming, but it is also frustrating.
 With contactless check-in, patients can avoid this line and the physical paperwork altogether.
 Instead, they can complete these initial tasks in advance from the comfort of home or their car.
 This means that they can spend less time in the waiting room and more time with their family or getting back to their day.

 Additionally, this technology can help reduce the spread of germs.
 By allowing patients to fill out paperwork digitally, there is no need for them to share a physical pen or clipboard with others; reducing the risk of cross-contamination and increasing safety for everyone.
+This translates to reduced wait times in the reception area, enabling them to better allocate their time to family, work, or leisure pursuits.
+Importantly, this digital transformation curtails the risk of germ transmission, as patients no longer need to share a pen or clipboard with others.
+The result: heightened safety for all and a tangible reduction in the propagation of infections.

 Finally, a better patient experience also proves to be the best marketing that any urgent care can receive.
 From more positive online reviews to word-of-mouth referrals, you may start to experience more booked time slots than you did previously.